MicrosoftDocs/VBA-Docs/api/Publisher.Document.IsDataSourceConnected.md

 ## Example

-The following example tests whether the publication is connected to a data source and, if it is not, specifies and connects a data source to the publication.
+The following example tests whether the publication is connected to a data source, and if it is not, specifies and connects a data source to the publication.

 Before running this example, you must replace `PathToFile` with a valid file path and `TableName` with a valid data source table name.